Phillies snap 7-game losing skid with 13-7 win over Mets

 Bruce’s second career pinch-hit homer was a two-run shot that made it 12-6.

-Bryce Harper, back in the No. 3 spot in the lineup after leading off for a few games, had a pair of RBI doubles.
-Franco was 3 for 4 with three RBIs and the Phillies had a season-high 19 hits.
+Bryce Harper, back in the No. 3 spot in the lineup after leading off for a few games, had a pair of RBI doubles, and the Phillies had a season-high 19 hits.

 SORRY I’M SORRY

-Mets general manager Brodie Van Wagenen announced the team fined manager Mickey Callaway and pitcher Jason Vargas for their expletive-filled confrontation with a reporter after Sunday’s loss at Wrigley Field.
+Wagenen announced the team fined Callaway and pitcher Jason Vargas for their expletive-filled confrontation with a reporter after Sunday’s loss at Wrigley Field.
 Callaway apologized for the incident two hours after initially declining to say he was sorry in his first meeting with reporters before the game.

 VOTE OF CONFIDENCE